ggciag/mandyoc/README.rst

 .. raw:: html

     <div class="banner">
-        <h1>MANDYOC</h1>
+        <h1>Mandyoc</h1>
         <p> <strong>MANtle DYnamics simulatOr Code</strong></p>
     </div>

 About
 -----------
-MANDYOC is a finite element code written on top of the `PETSc`_ library  to simulate thermo-chemical convection of the Earth's mantle.
+*Mandyoc* is a finite element code written on top of the `PETSc`_ library  to simulate thermo-chemical convection of the Earth's mantle.
 Different linear and non-linear rheologies can be adopted, appropriately simulating the strain and stress pattern in the Earth's crust and mantle, both in extensional or collisional tectonics.

 Documentation